Letters From Swaziland

 I lost my binoculars while in Italy.
 I didn’t exactly lose them.
 I left them in a car when I was hitching south to the Amalfi coast and as the person with whom I had the lift seemed like a reasonable person I expect to have them returned.
 My name and a “% US Embassy” are written on the case, as I filed a lost report at the Embassy.
 Should the binoculars be returned they will notify me at your address.
 So if you get a letter from the Rome Embassy please open it and do what is necessary to have them returned.
 I hope I get them back and really miss them especially for viewing the interior detail of old churches and palaces.

 I think I last wrote when I was in Venice.
 On the Sunday before I went to Venice’s old St. Mark’s Cathedral.
 I happened to have good luck as that particular Sunday was the feast day of St. Mark, the patron saint of Venice.
 It was celebrated by a splendid organ and choral mass led by a cardinal and several bishops.
 It was a beautiful show of color, music, and drama.
-The bishops and cardinal decked out in their finest red and gold were preceded by 40 altar boys and lower priests in a procession that wound through the church while the organ filled the entire cathedral whose ceiling is covered with medieval mosaics.
+The bishops and cardinal decked out in their finest red and gold were preceded by 40 altar boys and lower priests in a procession that wound through the church while the organ filled the entire cathedral whose ceiling is covered with medieval colored glass mosaics.
 The choir then sang the mass after which the clergy filed out to an organ recessional.

 Venice was quite restful as there are no autos there.
 Transportation in Venice is either by foot or by ferry lines which operate like bus lines.

 From Venice we hitched north into the Alps as far as Brenner Pass on the Italian-Austrian border.
 The following morning we thumbed to Innsbruck where it proved impossible to hitch and took a train to the Swiss border at Bregenz on Bodensee.
-The following day got us deep into Switzerland past Zürich and on a beautiful lake resort town of Vitznau whose previous visitors have included Goethe, Mendelssohn, Carl Jung and, yes, even Nixon.
+The following day got us deep into Switzerland past Zürich and on to the beautiful lake resort town of Vitznau whose previous visitors have included Goethe, Mendelssohn, Carl Jung and, yes, even Nixon.

 London, England